sarahjhh/snap-plugin-example/README.md

 Also to test these plugins with Snap, you will need to have [Snap](https://github.com/intelsdi-x/snap) installed, check out these docs for [Snap setup details] (https://github.com/intelsdi-x/snap/blob/master/docs/BUILD_AND_TEST.md#getting-started).

-1.First get the plugin library repo:
+###1.
+Get the plugin library repo:
 `go get github.com/intelsdi-x/snap-plugin-lib-go` will add the repo to your $GOPATH

 note: if you want to contribute to this repository you should fork the snap-plugin-lib-go repo and open a PR.

-2.Once you have the repo downloaded go to the snap-plugin-lib-go folder and update to the newest versions of the package:
+###2.
+Go to the snap-plugin-lib-go folder and update to the newest versions of the package:

 ```
 $ cd snap-plugin-lib-go